Mammo+Plus

 Do I need to have my predictive score calculated annually?

-Yes, the findings from your annual mammogram, which we use to calculate your personalized score, will change every year.
-We recommend having a new predictive score calculated every year.
+Yes, your risk score is dependent on the features of your mammogram, which change every year.
+We recommend having a new predictive score calculated yearly with your annual mammogram.

 If I have no family history of breast cancer, do I need this predictive assessment?

+We recommend that women of average risk begin getting annual mammograms at the age of 40.
 85% of breast cancers are found in women with no family history.
-We recommend that every woman over the age of 40 get an annual screening mammogram.
-When combined with your annual screening mammogram, this predictive score gives you additional insight into your short-term breast health.
+When combined with your annual mammogram, our predictive score gives you additional insight into your breast health between screenings.

 If I fall into the normal category, does that mean I can skip my annual mammogram?